Instructor: Tim Chumley

 Thursday

-• Topic: Group work time.
-We continue our group work time.
+• Topic: Project work time.

 Tuesday